Going To Beach While Pregnant: Benefits & Safety Tips

 1. Use Sunscreen

-Your skin may become dry and stretchy during pregnancy, and prolonged sun exposure may lead to the flaky, itchy or stinging sensation on the skin.
+Your skin may become dry and stretchy during pregnancy, and prolonged sun exposure may lead to a flaky, itchy or stinging sensation on the skin.
 Therefore, it is suggested that you apply sunscreen to protect your skin from the harsh sun.

 2. Be Proud of Your Bump